LegendOfCube/LegendOfCube-Game/README.md

 (where `--->` is tab and `.` is a space.)

-But due to problems with Visual Studio, it is ok to use tabs for additional indentation.
+- Due to problems with Visual Studio, it is ok to use tabs for additional indentation.

-To use tabs by default in Visual Studio, enable "Keep tabs" in "Tools > Options... > Text Editor > C# > Tabs".
+- To use tabs by default in Visual Studio, enable "Keep tabs" in "Tools > Options... > Text Editor > C# > Tabs".

 ## License
 TBD